Merovex/merovex.com/_pages/gaaw/github.md

 The Internet is filled with different ways to manage tasks.
 Github's task management focuses on the given repository.
 Tasks can be grouped by [labels](/github-as-a-writer/labels) and milestones.

+## Writing Process

+I've tinkered with a lot of different ways to manage my book production over the years.
+This is my effort to capture the process so I can stop screwing around.
+I have documented is my effort to organize my [Writing Process](/github-as-a-writer/book-production-process/).

 ## Editor

 <script type="text/javascript">